Bank error in UK's favour may cut new borrowing by 10 billion pounds

-LONDON Britain may need to raise almost 10 billion pounds less from financial markets this year than previously thought, after its statisticians and the Treasury discovered a raft of errors in a key measure of borrowing needs.
+LONDON Britain may need to raise almost 10 billion pounds less from financial markets this year than previously thought, after its statisticians and the finance ministry discovered a raft of errors in a key measure of borrowing needs.

-The Office for National Statistics said on Wednesday that errors in the finance ministry's reporting systems - largely linked to transfers from the Bank of England - meant the amount of money that Britain needed to borrow since December 2012 had been overstated by 9.684 billion pounds.
+The Office for National Statistics said on Wednesday that errors in the finance ministry's reporting systems - largely linked to transfers from the Bank of England - meant the amount of money that Britain needed to borrow since December 2012 had been overstated by 9.684 billion pounds ($15 billion).

 The mistakes in the calculation of the central government net cash requirement (CGNCR) - one of the longest-running pieces of government financial data - do not affect the measure against which the government's deficit reduction goals are benchmarked.

-As a result, the figures will not give Chancellor George Osborne a windfall to play with before May's election, or alleviate the problem of weaker-than-expected income tax revenue so far this year.
+As a result, the figures will not give finance minister George Osborne a windfall to play with before May's election, or alleviate the problem of weaker-than-expected income tax revenue so far this year.

 But they do mean that Britain is likely to need to raise much less money from financial markets between now and the end of March than previously stated, unless a budget update in December shows a sharp deterioration in the public finances.